dmlc/treelite/docs/tutorials/builder.rst

 .. note:: Why scikit-learn?
 How about other packages?

   We had to pick a specific example for programmatic tree construction, so we chose scikit-learn.
-If you're using another package, don't use heart.
+If you're using another package, don't lose heart.
 As you read through the rest of section, notice how specific pieces of information about the tree ensemble model are being extracted.
 As long as your choice of package exposes equivalent information, you'll be able to adapt the example